-Sole Proprietorship Partnership Company a.
-Manufacturing Account or Trading Account (as the case a.
-Manufacturing or Trading Account (as the case may be) a.
-Statement of Profit and Loss may be) b.
-Profit and Loss Account b.
+Sole Proprietorship Partnership Company Trading Account (as the case a.
+Manufacturing or Trading Account (as the case may be) b.
+Profit and Loss Account a.
+Statement of Profit and Lossb.
 Balance Sheet b.
 Profit and Loss Account c.
 Profit and Loss Appropriation Account c.
 Balance Sheet d.
 Balance Sheet